uwerat/qskinny/README.md

 QSkinny
 -------

-The (Q)Skinny library contains a set of lightweight Qt Quick Controls.

-It can be used from C++ and/or QML application code.
+The (Q)Skinny library is a framework built on top of the Qt scene graph and very few core classes from Qt/Quick.
+It offers a set of lightweight controls, that can be used from C++ and/or QML.

 Doing the implementation in C++ allows to make use of the "scene graph" classes.
 Building controls from scene graph nodes allows for a lighter implementation